 The danger arises when such extensive memory loss affects their diet.
 They need constant attention and monitoring day and night to prevent them from running away, falling, which can prove fatal, malnutrition and dehydration.

 Our elderly care advisors can help you to move your loved one to the right memory care that suits your budget, is convenient in terms of geographical location and which provides optimal care for individuals with Alzheimer's disease.
 There is no charge for our service.
-Call our advisors today on 343 309 5289
+Call our advisors today at 343 309 5289.

 Find a suitable senior residence